hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Windows 7, 8.x, 10 and 11

+Windows 8.x, 10 and 11 users can automatically import the IKEv2 configuration.
+First, securely transfer the generated `.p12` file to your computer.
+Then download and save [this helper script](https://dl.ls20.com/scripts/ikev2_config_import.cmd) to the **same folder** as the `.p12` file.
+Finally, right-click on the saved script, select "Run as administrator" and follow the prompts.
+Windows 7 users can instead follow the steps below.

+Alternatively, you may follow these steps to import the IKEv2 configuration:

 1. Securely transfer the generated `.p12` file to your computer, then import it into the "Computer account" certificate store.
 To import the `.p12` file, run the following from an [elevated command prompt](http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/):

    ```console